 Burke-Gaffney Observatory Public Open House

-- Friday, February 8 at 6:30-8 pm (in event of poor weather, it will be rescheduled for the same time on Saturday, and failing that on Sunday).
-Tickets will go on-line on January 14 at 7 pm.
+- Friday, February 28th at 6:30- 8:00 pm (in event of poor weather, it will be rescheduled for the same time on Saturday, and failing that on Sunday).
+Tickets will be available online on February 24th at 7:00 pm.

-- Friday, February 8 at 8:30-10 pm (in event of poor weather, it will be rescheduled for the same time on Saturday, and failing that on Sunday).
-Tickets will go on-line on January 14 at 7 pm.
+- Friday, February 28th at 8:15 pm – 9:45 pm (in event of poor weather, it will be rescheduled for the same time on Saturday, and failing that on Sunday).
+Tickets will be available online on February 24th at 7:00 pm.

 Where: Saint Mary’s University, Loyola Building, 5865 Gorsebrook Avenue, Halifax